Did you know that around one million Aussies will deal with depression in any one year?

-To mark this year's World Mental Health Day on October 10, we've pulled together the mental health Instagram accounts to follow -- and trust us, they're certainly worth a double-tap (or four).
+To mark this year's R U OK?
+Day on September 9, we've pulled together a collection of the best mental health Instagram accounts to follow - and trust us, they're certainly worth the likes.

 Since 2002, The Black Dog Institute overview has been campaigning, fundraising and advocating for a mentally healthier Australia – and the proof is in their Instagram page.

-Whether you're experiencing a mental health illness or are recovering from something traumatic in your life, this doesn’t necessarily mean you need to shy away from opening up about what you're going through.
+Whether you're experiencing a mental illness or are recovering from something traumatic in your life, you don't have to shy away from opening up about what you're going through.

 From sharing people's emotional stories to giving you the prompts to ask someone else if they're alright… as well as teaching you what to ask yourself.

 And remember - sometimes just asking someone "Are you okay?" is the first step to supporting them in their own mental health journey.